Recognize the Weapon to Resist It

-Random digital rewards are often more stimulating than the sights and sounds of the real world.
-A well designed app becomes irresistible, and the user is hooked.
+Random digital rewards often are more stimulating than the sights and sounds of the real world.
+A well-designed app becomes irresistible, and the user is hooked.
 They will not be able to fight the temptation to check what pleasant surprises await them within the app next time.
 And they will return again and again.

 We are just so curious.
 And we love novelty and surprises.

 Professor Skinner himself compared his invention to a slot machine, admitting that he made his pigeons into gambling addicts.
 And that one can do the same with humans, which is exactly what casinos have done for decades.
 Slot machines account for 80% of casino’s profits, and they achieve this results by using the principle of variable ratio reinforcement.
 Gamblers keep pressing the button in anticipation of random reward, but they don’t know when it will come.
 The system is programmed to keep them gambling as long as possible, but not to the point of frustration that they will give up and quit.

 No, the win eventually comes, and floods the reward centers of their brain with dopamine, reinforcing gambling addiction.

 Gambling addicts trapped in the “zone” by the slot machines are actually not that happy.
 Rats were probably not that happy either as they were compelled to keep pressing the button in hope that the reward would come on the next try.
 Operant conditioning is not about making the subject happy.
 It’s about changing their behavior.

 For both rats and people, the user interface was built to keep them engaged for as long as possible.

 Skinner’s methods of behavior modification were subject to a lot of criticism when they were made public.
 His opponents were justifiably concerned that such techniques could be used by oppressive governments to control their citizens.

 Little did the critics know that a few decades later billions of humans on the planet would become lab rats that carry little Skinner Boxes called smartphones in their pockets.
 Voluntarily.